Comparison of format() Function and f-Strings

 Flexibility | Suitable for dynamic formatting, where the number or position of variables may change | Suitable for simple formatting and quick expressions |

-Tip: In most modern Python projects,
+Tip: For most modern Python projects,

 f-strings